Construction IT Year-end Wrap & Look Ahead to 2023

 Today, thankfully, we have much more automated and efficient solutions to process this data and provide visibility into equipment utilization, fuel tracking, and delivery of materials to jobs.

 This includes the downstream processing of material billing, job charging and inventory control.
-BCG has evaluated both Tenna and Clue for equipment telematics and preventive maintenance management as well as integration back to the ERP.
+Burger Consulting Group has evaluated both Tenna and Clue for equipment telematics and preventive maintenance management as well as integration back to the ERP.
 The adoption of fuel management systems is on the rise as well with the advent of solutions like FuelCloud, Gasboy and Samsara.
 This is a complex area and definitely benefits from an end-to-end or at least integrated strategy.

 Prefabrication